randy-rebucas/lingkod-ph/README-PAYMENT-SYSTEM.md

-# Lingkod PH Payment System - Implementation Complete
+# LocalPro Payment System - Implementation Complete

 ## 🎉 Status: PRODUCTION READY

-The Lingkod PH payment system has been fully implemented and is now production-ready.
+The LocalPro payment system has been fully implemented and is now production-ready.
 This comprehensive system supports booking payments and payouts with robust security, monitoring, and error handling.

 ## 🚀 Quick Start